mwojj/TicTacToe/README.md

 # tictactoe
-first project in java which is not completed yet.
+first completed project in java

-To add:
+TicTacToe - everyone knows this game, nothing special to add
-method hasWinner() isnt work as predicted, it does not end the game after one player's win
+used: Java, Swing framework